brunobord/gemeaux/README.md

 #### StaticHandler

-This handler is used for serving a static directory.
+This handler is used for serving a static directory and its subdirectories.

 How to instantiate: